burakdogangazi/GameProject/README.md

 4. To use initial user data, use the following credentials.
   - username: bugs    |     password: bunny (user role)
   - username: daffy   |     password: duck  (manager role)
-5. You can also sign-up as a new user and customize your role to play with the application! 😊